Why Underwater Inspections Matter

 - Bridge, chart area and navigation workstations

-- Engine control room (ECR) and access routes to machinery spaces
+- Engine control room and access routes to machinery spaces

 - Forward and aft mooring stations